Skip to content

 How was your weekend?
 What are you doing all week?

-13 responses to “Of Weekends and Strong Drinks”
+13 thoughts on “Of Weekends and Strong Drinks”

 Great weekend.
 My freezer is now stocked for the winter; got half a cow and half a pig from Polyface Farm (a beyond-organic farm made famous in Michael Pollan's "Omnivore's Dilemma").
 We took a day trip yesterday to WV, where we own a few lovely wooded acres on which we hope to build someday, and attended an apple butter festival.
 Came home with plenty of apple butter, apples, and apple cider, or course.
 The perfect fall weekend.
 This week, I finish up one large project and begin another with a client who is an absolute dream to work with.
 Have a great vacation!